Foxwood Academy

 Curriculum Resourcing Maths

-74% pupils met or are on track to meet their KSEP’s in Maths Number (2% gap with non-PP peers) and 79% in Maths Geometry and Measure (no gap with non-PP peers).
+77% pupils met or are on track to meet their KSEP’s in Maths Number (5% higher than non-PP cohort) and 77% in Maths Geometry and Measure (6% higher than non-PP cohort).

 Curriculum Resourcing